sofiagiappichini/FCCAnalyses/examples/FCCee/higgs/CP/README.md

 **Note**: the output should be in separate directories named after the final states so there is no confusion between the files.

+### Plotting

+`FCCAnalyses/examples/FCCee/higgs/CP/replot.py` is inspired by `do_plots.py`.
+It allows to plot log scale y axis and it's made to be more adaptable.
+The current version stacks backgrounds and not signals.
+Plots for only one group can be done.
+The histograms are organised by Z decay and H($ \tau\tau $) decay: processes for each type are merged into one histogram, common backgrounds are kept separate.
+For efficiency, the final stage root files need to be organised in corresponding directories based on Z decay with subdirectories on H decays.

 ### Combine

 To get the relative uncertainty on the $ H \to \tau \tau $ cross section, we can use [CMS Combine](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/latest/) to get the value from analyzing the signal and background histograms after final selection (shape based analysis).

 To do this, we need to make datacards that combine uses as input.
-They can be found under `FCCAnalyses/examples/FCCee/higgs/CP/combine` for each respective category.
-The code `replace_input_combine.py` automatically sources the environment and computes the uncertainty, storing the output in a text file.
+They can be created with `FCCAnalyses/examples/FCCee/higgs/CP/combine/make_datacards.py` for each respective category and for the combined ones.
+The code `FCCAnalyses/examples/FCCee/higgs/CP/combine/replace_input_combine.py` automatically sources the environment and computes the uncertainty, storing the output in a text file.

 ### Maria Cepeda code